 Unlike the direct approach of asking for a consumer's permission to deploy cookies, implied consent is inferred from specific actions a consumer takes on a website.

-This may not be compliant depending on the applicable regulations, and even if it is compliant, it must be done in a specific way to ensure legally sound corporate compliance.
+In other words, implied cookies may not be compliant depending on the applicable regulations, and even if they are compliant, they must be done in a specific way to ensure legally sound corporate compliance.

 If a consumer continues to browse the site without actively rejecting cookies, the site assumes their consent.
 This method streamlines the experience by preventing constant or intrusive prompts.